Primary Sources

 - Gazetteer of Markets and Fairs to 1516Provides systematic information regarding the establishment and operation of markets and fairs.
 Every reference to a market (mercatum, forum) or fair (feria, nundinae) in the source material has been recorded.
 This includes both prescriptive markets and fairs (generally the oldest, which were held by established custom) and granted markets and fairs, which were usually held by virtue of a royal charter.
 NOTE: This site is archived and no longer updated.

-- HathiTrust Digital LibraryShared digital repository of library books and journals converted from print owned by research institutions.
+- HathiTrust Digital LibraryShared digital repository of millions of library books and journals converted from print resources owned by research institutions around the world.
 HathiTrust Digital Library does not permit viewing or downloading of books that are still under copyright.
 NOTE: The individual titles in this database are only listed in Discover not the Local Catalog.

 - Local Catalog (OU)Many books and other materials in the catalog may be primary sources.
 Trying using these keywords with your topic to search for them: correspondence, diaries, interviews, papers, personal narratives.
 For example, click here to see results of a search on those keywords and the name Henry VIII.
 (Please note that the catalog also contains secondary sources.)

-- London Low Life (19th-early 20th C.; Adam Matthew)Digital images of rare books, ephemera, maps, and other materials relating to London.
-Includes posters, advertising, playbills, ballads and broadsides, penny fiction, cartoons, Swell’s guides to London prostitution, gambling and drinking dens, tourist guides, etc.
+- London Low Life (19th-early 20th C.; Adam Matthew)Materials relating to London, including rare books, maps, posters, advertising, playbills, ballads and broadsides, penny fiction, cartoons, Swell’s guides to London prostitution, gambling and drinking dens, tourist guides, etc.

 - Nineteenth Century British Pamphlets (1545-1900; JSTOR)Nearly 26,000 pamphlets.
 Collections include Cowen Tracts (1603-1898), Earl Grey Pamphlets Collection (1800-1900), Foreign and Commonwealth Office Collection (1545-1900), Hume Tracts (1769-1890), Knowsley Pamphlet Collection (1792-1868), Selections – University of Manchester British Political Pamphlets Collection (1799-1900), Selections – London School of Economics and Political Science (1800-1899), Selections – University of Bristol (1800-1899), and Wilson Anti-Slavery Collection (1761-1900).

-- Nineteenth Century Collections Online (Gale)Full text of books, newspapers, pamphlets, manuscripts, ephemera, maps, photographs, statistics, and other kinds of documents in both Western and non-Western languages.
+- Nineteenth Century Collections Online (Gale)Books, newspapers, pamphlets, manuscripts, ephemera, maps, photographs, statistics, and other kinds of documents in both Western and non-Western languages.
 Includes:

 -British Politics and Society History Sleuth Students: This unit includes more than 400 documents on the "Jack the Ripper" killings.